Azure/lza-oracle/docs/wiki/FAQ.md

 ## Does the solution include Oracle licensing?

 *No, Oracle licensing is not a part of this solution.
-Please verify that you have the necessary Oracle licenses to run Oracle software on Azure.*
+Please verify that you have the necessary Oracle licenses to run Oracle software on Azure IaaS.*